TBleess/Website_New/pages/9_Not_in_Menu/demography-summit-2017.md

 3. For the second year in a row, we’re offering an easy way to “attend” via streaming video online!
 Register for the online option before November 2nd and for just $30 plus fees you’ll be able to see all the presentations and Q&A sessions, all in real-time, from anywhere!

+We are testing an interactive approach for asking questions.
+During the Summit, please submit questions by visiting Slido.
+Simply go to www.slido.com, enter event code 1563, and ask your question!
+Both in-person and livestream audiences may query speakers using a more streamlined and inclusive approach.

 The meeting will be held on Friday November 3rd at the [Adams County Government Center](https://www.google.com/maps/place/Adams+County+Government+Center/@39.9237893,-104.8129123,15z/data=!4m5!3m4!1s0x0:0x5d248cfc3b4bfa7b!8m2!3d39.9237893!4d-104.8129123) in Brighton from 8:00am to 4:00pm.
 Breakfast and lunch will be provided!